Rex Trail Management Program

 On May 12, 2008, the Division issued a management decision for the Eastern Rex Trail both restricting the use of highway vehicles between 1500 lbs and 10,000 lbs (previously authorized under Generally Allowed Uses, 11 AAC 96.020) and implementing a decision to not issue permits for off-road vehicles (including both tracked and wheeled vehicles) over 1500 lbs between the dates of April 15 and October 31 annually.
 ORV's 1500 lbs and under were still allowed, provided the conditions in 11 AAC 96.020 were met.

 On August 25, 2009, this decision was amended, allowing for issuance of permits to rubber tracked vehicles from 1500 lbs up to and including Nodwell RN110 or similar sized vehicles during the fall 2009 hunting season (August 25, 2009 Amendment).
-This amendment has been extended several times, including most recently for the fall 2012 hunting season.
+This amendment has been extended several times, including most recently for the fall 2015 hunting season.
 This amendment was designed to allow the Department to monitor impacts of this additional use.
 To further this goal, the Department established 10 monitoring sites and began to evaluate each site for trail condition, rutting occurrence and depth, and braiding.
 Measurements were collected both before and after the fall moose season; analysis of this data is ongoing.
-Additional data was collected for the fall 2010 through 2012 seasons, and will again be collected in 2013.
-In addition to the amended decision, permitting, and new monitoring actions, the Department established a ground temperature monitoring station in the fall of 2008 to help establish dates of freeze-up and thawing at both 20 and 30 cm.
+Additional data was collected for the fall 2010 through 2014 seasons, and will again be collected in 2015.
+Initial analysis of this baseline data is expected to be complete by mid-July, 2016.

-On August 8, 2013, the Department again extended this amendment (August 8, 2013 Extension of the 2009 Amendment) which authorizes issuance of individual permits for certain tracked rigs again for the fall 2013 hunting season.
-This extension will allow the Department to continue data collection in accordance with last years monitoring program for another season under similar vehicular useage conditions.
+On August 21, 2015, the Department again extended this amendment (see link at the top of this page) which authorizes issuance of individual permits for certain tracked rigs again for the fall 2015 hunting season.
+This extension will allow the Department to continue data collection in accordance with last year's monitoring program for another season under similar vehicular usage conditions.

 - The applicant must describe and provide a picture of their vehicle, report the number of persons in their party, and a general location as to where the vehicle will be used (Parks Highway to Totatlanika River, Parks Hwy to Tatlanika River, Parks Hwy to Wood River, Parks Hwy to beyond the Wood River: please note that a photo must be submitted even if you previously received a permit;